The City of Edinburgh, Coast and Countryside

-Edinburgh and the surrounding area is an ideal location for student years.
+Edinburgh and the surrounding area is an ideal location to spend your student years.

-Situated in the central belt of Scotland, south of the Firth of Forth Estuary, Edinburgh is easily accessible from all areas of the UK and beyond.
-It is one of the most beautiful cities in the world and continues to rank high in opinion polls (see Recent Edinburgh accolades below).
+The centre of Edinburgh is just six minutes by train from our campus.
+Edinburgh Situated in the central belt of Scotland, south of the Firth of Forth Estuary, Edinburgh is easily accessible from all areas of the UK and beyond.
+It is one of the most beautiful cities in the world and continues to rank high in opinion polls.
 It is a top tourist destination, particularly in the summer months when the city comes alive and plays host to the acclaimed Edinburgh Festivals.
 The Fringe Festival is particularly enjoyed by students in the city who embrace the month-long spectacle of comedy, music, drama and art.
-Late December is also a popular time for visitors to ‘Auld Reekie’ as they come to experience a Scottish New Year at Edinburgh’s Hogmanay celebrations — now one of the world’s biggest outdoor parties!
+Late December is also a popular time for visitors to ‘Auld Reekie’ as they come to experience a Scottish New Year at Edinburgh’s Hogmanay celebrations — now one of the world’s biggest outdoor New Year parties!

 With four universities and a large further education college, the city is highly populated by students and is very student friendly.
-Much of the culture and activity of the city is focused around student life, with students able to share some facilities — such as student unions and libraries — that each institution has to offer.
-Part-time job opportunities and graduate job opportunities are excellent and many students choose to remain in Edinburgh or the local area during holidays and after graduating.
+Much of the culture and activity of the city is focused around student life.
+Part-time and graduate job opportunities are excellent and many students choose to remain in Edinburgh or the local area during holidays and after graduating.

-Edinburgh is atmospheric and vibrant, with all you’d expect from a capital city: packed with shops, cinemas, theatres, restaurants, pubs, clubs, supermarkets, museums, tourist attractions, landmarks, art galleries, concert venues, parks and sports facilities etc. The city is also home to Edinburgh Castle.
-Dating back to the 12th century, the spectacular landmark sits in the city centre on the top of a dormant volcano.
-The city is also home to the Scottish Parliament.
+Edinburgh is atmospheric and vibrant, with all you’d expect from a capital city: packed with shops, cinemas, theatres, restaurants, pubs, clubs, museums, tourist attractions, landmarks, art galleries, concert venues, parks and sports facilities.

 The campus local area